richard-ui/Data-Centric-Project/README.md

   ii.
 These links are also dynamic as specific links will be shown depending on whether the user is logged in or not.

+- As a First Time user, I want to be able to register

+  i.
+In the navbar a link named register that when clicked will take the user to the register page.

+  ii.
+They will then create using a username and password

 - As a First Time user, I want to be able to browse and search for recipes.

   i.
 A card is displayed on the homepage allowing me to type in a recipe and click the seasrch button beside it.